photomontage, pen & ink and watercolour on paper, 19 ¾ x 28 ¾ in. (50 x 73 cm).

 Watercolour on paper, 16 ½ x 22 in.
 (42 x 56 cm).

-An introduction to the exhibition by Peter Reilly, Young Gallery
+An introduction to the exhibition by Peter Riley, Young Gallery

 Broad interest, keen eye, natural ability, intellect, capacity to distil images, approachable person, depth of character, sense of colour and moment in time, a feeling of adventure and discovery.
 These are terms which could describe a number of notable artists; what makes Kenneth Rowntree special is his capacity to bring them together in ‘a kind of simplicity’, which is very refreshing.